 Thanks to the photographers:

-Small whitewater photo courtesy of “One Day Closer,” see more of her work at:
+Small whitewater photo courtesy of “One Day Closer,” some rights reserved under Creative Commons licensing, see more at: http://www.flickr.com/photos/onedaycloser/

 Neighborhood children photo courtesy of yours truly, shot the first day of my daughter’s kindergarten in what alternately seems both a lifetime ago and just yesterday morning.